ZihengChen/mayavi_render/README.md

 # mayavi_render
-The input file ```data/input.txt``` is a plain text file with delimiter as SPACE and records as "rho x y z". in order to visualize the structure of high rho regions with rho-[0.05-0.08], I chose the following exponential color values which enlarge the difference of colors in when rho is higher.
+The input file ```data/input.txt``` is a plain text file with delimiter as SPACE and records as "rho x y z".[1]
+In order to visualize the structure of high rho regions with rho-[0.05-0.08], I chose the following exponential color values which enlarge the difference of colors in when rho is higher.
 ```
 color = exp(100*rho)
 ```